How it brought more independence and flexibility to our homeschool.

 Math was also consuming a large portion of our homeschool day.

 Each morning I taught the math lessons.
 Then my children worked independently and placed their books on my desk to be checked.
-As I had time, I corrected work and sent assignments back for revisions.
-Later in the day I had to find time to check them again, and this time reteach any concepts that simply needed more instruction.
-Much of the day revolved around this cycle.
+As I had time, I corrected work and sent assignments back for revisions so they could correct careless mistakes.

-And that was only 6th grade math.
+And my oldest was only in 6th grade math.
+It was exhausting.

 As higher-level math drew closer, I realized I needed a curriculum that allowed my children to develop more independence while still giving me the ability to stay involved and support them when needed.